List of Punisher supporting characters: Maria Castle

-Maria Elizabeth Castle is the wife of Frank Castle in Marvel Comics.
+Maria Elizabeth Castle (née Falconio) is the wife of Frank Castle in Marvel Comics.
 The character, created by Gerry Conway and Tony DeZuniga, first appeared in Marvel Preview #2 (Aug.
 1975).

 Maria was Frank's loving wife.
 Together they had two children (Lisa Castle and Frank Castle Jr.) and maintained a very tranquil family life.
 After coming home from the war, Maria made sure that Frank's life was held together.
 One day, the Castle family decided to have a picnic in Central Park where they accidentally witness a mob execution and are gunned down.
 Frank survives but Maria and their children were killed.
 Since then, Frank continues to see Maria and their children in dreams and visions as a driving force to continue a vigilante crusade and as a reminder that the Punisher's work is never done.
 Years later, Maria and the children's bodies were resurrected along with Microchip's son by Hood using G. W. Bridge's body.
 Upon seeing his family revived, Frank took a flamethrower and burned them to death.